PacificBiosciences/pb-metagenomics-tools/README.md

 <h1 align="center">pb-metagenomics-tools</h1>

-Tools for performing metagenomic analyses using HiFi sequencing data.
+<h3 align="center">Tools for performing metagenomic analyses using HiFi sequencing data.</h3>

 Welcome!
 Here you can find a variety of tools and pipelines for HiFi metagenomics.
 In addition to the resources currently available, we will continue to add new tools as they are developed.